grumpyjames/limits_of_tda/README.md

 Remember to stay within the rules of TDA!

 ## Objective B : A wholesale order arrives

-This one is significantly trickier.
-You may wish to follow the spirit rather than the letter of the law (the letter would not allow you to pass non-TDA objects around; the spirit happily allows this so long as you don't attempt to use them to pass information back to the caller).

 Implement the `onWholesaleOrder` function on the `BreadShop`.
 This would be called when a wholesale order arrives.
 It takes a single